Labern/Programming/README.md

 ## The two aspects

-I said that I would split programming into two sections.
+I said that I would split programming into two elements.
+Here they are again, so you can familiarise yourself with them:

+### Programming is the ability to
+1. Think like a programmer, and
+2. The ability to use programming languages.

 Understanding this distinction allows you to very quickly find out what it is about programming you like, dislike, find easy, or difficult.
 In my opinion, learning the building blocks of a programming language is very easy.

 The far more difficult thing is learning to think like a programmer.
-The technical term for this, which you will recognise, is <code>**algorithmic thinking**</code>: that is, thinking in terms of algorithms.
+The technical term for this is <code>**algorithmic thinking**</code>: that is, thinking in terms of algorithms.
 An algorithm is simply a set of instructions to be followed.
 Another way of stating this is that it is <code>**programmatic thinking**</code>.
 Whichever term you use, the idea is simple: as opposed to the way we think in most contexts, such as with metaphor, algorithmic thinking relies on a very strict way of thinking.
 Understanding this is crucial, because <code>thinking like a programmer is much harder than actually programming</code>.

 Let me say that again: actually programming is easy.
 Ridiculously easy.
 You type some things, save a file, then type some more things (or click a button).
 That is easier than writing an essay in your native tongue.
 The really difficult thing, the thing that people actually find confusing, is finding a way to solve a problem using a programming language.